AnFreTh/NAMpy/README.rst

     - Incorporates a standard Attention Transformer block.
     - Can (and should) be used for (higher-order) feature interactions by adding a ":" in between, like `Transfer(feature1):Transfer(feature2):...`.

 Please note that you can also implement your custom shape functions by following the provided guide in the example section.
-Ensure that you name your shape functions and the respective Python functions accordingly for seamless integration with xDL.
+Ensure that you name your shape functions and the respective Python functions accordingly for seamless integration with nampy.

 **Available Encodings**

-For data preprocessing, xDL offers a variety of encodings, many of which can be applied to different shape functions.
+For data preprocessing, nampy offers a variety of encodings, many of which can be applied to different shape functions.
 These encodings are designed to handle various data types and make it easier to process your data effectively.

 1. **Normalized:**
     - Performs simple standard normalization of a continuous input feature.